Ventas, Inc.

 VTR

-Ventas (VTR) is a healthcare real estate investment trust focused primarily on senior housing and medical facilities.
+Ventas (VTR) is a real estate investment trust (REIT) focused on owning and managing senior housing, life science, and medical office properties.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily